openhab/openhab-addons/addons/binding/org.openhab.binding.lutron/README.md

 This binding integrates with [Lutron](http://www.lutron.com) light control systems.

-**Note:** while the integration protocol should be largely similar with other Lutron systems such as Homeworks QS, this binding has only been tested with RadioRa 2.
+**Note:** while the integration protocol should be largely similar with other Lutron systems such as Homeworks QS, this binding has only been tested with RadioRA 2.

 ## Supported Things